My story

 1. Effective and research-based

-The burnout assessment is an effective tool for measuring employee burnout risk within your organization.
+The burnout assessment is an effective tool for measuring the risk of employee burnout within your organization.
 It is evidence-based on the foremost research on burnout.

 2. Diversity, equity and inclusion